 Commerce sites built for the consumer (B2C)—the kind that all of us use for regular online shopping—are designed to attract a large number of guest shoppers to the site.
 Once a shopper is on the site, companies want to show them the most relevant products, let them quickly add a few (or several!) products to their cart, and then pay and finish the transaction quickly.
 It’s important for B2C sites to scale for big sales or holidays when millions of shoppers can be on the site at the same time.

 So while B2C and B2B commerce sites can look the same, there’s unique functionality needed for each type of site.

 Curious How Customers Use Commerce Cloud?

 Hundreds of the world’s top brands and retailers are using Commerce Cloud.
 PetSmart is a great example.
-The company unifies its online commerce with in-store touch-points using B2C Commerce and Endless Aisle for B2C Commerce.
+The company unifies its online commerce with in-store touch-points using B2C Commerce.
 This gives them the ability to connect with customers better and offer a seamless customer experience online and in-store.
 For the full story, see the following video:

 If you’re looking for more examples and use cases, you can find dozens of customer stories on the Commerce Cloud website.
 Commerce Cloud is leading a revolution in retail and commerce technology.
 It’s helping companies truly connect to their shoppers and customers, and it’s giving B2C and B2B2C shoppers and B2B buyers the unified and seamless ecommerce experience they’re looking for.

 Rights of ALBERT EINSTEIN are used with permission of The Hebrew University of Jerusalem.
 Represented exclusively by Greenlight.